pydicom/pydicom/CONTRIBUTING.md

   $ autopep8 path/to/pep8.py
   ```

-Bonus points for contributions that include a performance analysis with
-a benchmark script and profiling output (please report on the mailing
-list or on the GitHub issue).

 Filing bugs
 -----------
-We use Github issues to track all bugs and feature requests; feel free to
+We use GitHub issues to track all bugs and feature requests; feel free to
 open an issue if you have found a bug or wish to see a feature implemented.

 It is recommended to check that your issue complies with the